Mueller Is Done, but the Democrats' MAGA Obstruction Continues

 “It has been a source of great pain to me to have met with so many among [my] opponents who had not the liberality to distinguish between political and social opposition; who transferred at once to the person, the hatred they bore to his political opinions.” —Thomas Jefferson (1808)

-The Mueller v Trump charade may have concluded, but the Democrats v America charade remains in full swing.
+Special Prosecutor Robert Mueller took a disgraceful exit, concluding the Mueller v Trump charade, but the Democrats v America charade remains in full swing.

 Most Americans want political leadership that is, first and foremost, dedicated to promoting a domestic agenda that is good and right for our nation.
 On a personal level, we want safe communities to raise our families, good jobs that provide income so we can afford to support our families, and a sense of security about our future and that of our nation.